SFCC Culinary Arts Garden

 View more garden photos

-The SFCC Culinary Arts Program has a new ally in the kitchen – an organic garden in its first year of production.
+The SFCC Culinary Arts Program has an ally in the kitchen – an organic garden in its second year of production.
 The Culinary Arts Program and the East Wing Eatery use the produce to create healthy, delicious dishes.

 The garden is located next to the patio outside the East Wing Eatery, across from the Fitness Education Center.